Kong/docs.konghq.com/app/konnect/org-management/deactivation.md

 ## What happens if an organization is deactivated?

-If your org is deactivated, you can no longer log into the organization, either through the Konnect UI or the API, and the following happens:
+If your organization account is deactivated, you can no longer log into the organization, either through the Konnect UI or the API, and the following happens:

 * All billing stops immediately, and all {{site.konnect_saas}} subscriptions are removed.